"If your God is so mighty, why doesn't He speak my language?"

-In mid 1967, civil war erupted in Nigeria.
+In mid-1967, civil war erupted in Nigeria.
 Three SIL teams were working in languages in South East Nigeria, which were also spoken in Cameroon.
 They had to leave as they were in the war zone.
-John Bendor-Samuel who since 1960 has investigated the linguistic needs in Africa starting in Ghana, was in Cameroon a year earlier to attend the West African Languages Congress in 1966.
+John Bendor-Samuel, who since 1960 had investigated the linguistic needs in Africa starting in Ghana, was in Cameroon a year earlier to attend the West African Languages Congress in 1966.
 He came again in October, this time to seek permission for these teams to continue their work from Cameroon but also in Cameroon.
 The three languages were: Ejagham, Mambila and Yamba.
-He was able to have then the first agreement with the Federal University of Cameroon.
+He was then able to make the first agreement with the Federal University of Cameroon.
 Just after that agreement, new teams were assigned to Cameroon to do linguistic work in specific languages.
-These included: Lamnso in Kumbo, Dowayo in Poli and Fali in Pitoa.
+These included: Lamnso’ in Kumbo, Dowayo in Poli and Fali in Pitoa.

 1969